WORKFORCE MANAGEMENT - THE TRENDS OF THE COMING YEARS

 And what does the future hold in store?

 Well, one thing I can single out is the natural language user interfaces that people can use to request holiday easily.
 These reduce the Staff Center’s already low learning barrier down to practically nothing.
 Staff simply speak to the system like they would to their supervisor.
 Another thing is self-learning systems.
 They open up brand new possibilities, especially when it comes to compiling automatic duty plans.
 With the help of AI, the software detects manual corrections that have been made to a plan.
 It learns from that, optimizes itself, so to speak, and produces an even better duty plan next time.
 And in workforce forecasting, AI can detect anomalies in the data.
 It can also make an extremely precise personnel requirement prognosis on the basis of historic footfall or revenues in a retail setting.
 That's all still up in the air.
-But just the idea of being able to create almost magical workforce management is what.
+But just the idea of being able to create almost magical workforce management is what drives us forward as we enter the “Roaring Twenties”.